even4void/aliquote/content/post/syracuse-numbers.md

 Atabey Kaygun wrote some nice blog posts on the Collatz conjecture, e.g., [Collatz Sequences (Continued)](https://kaygun.tumblr.com/post/67833833279/collatz-sequences-continued), [Collatz sequence (yet again)](https://kaygun.tumblr.com/post/170044995839/collatz-sequence-yet-again).
 He also discussed its [binary representation](https://kaygun.tumblr.com/post/622768677243289600/collatz-sequence-in-binary), and coincidentally I found [another blog](http://lisperator.net/blog/gazing-at-the-numbers-the-collatz-sequence/#tldr) that discusses this approach (see Observation #3, which is quite interesting in this respect).
 Other reference materials include: [On the 3x + 1 problem](http://www.ericr.nl/wondrous/), [The 3x+1 Problem: An Annotated Bibliography (1963-1999)](https://arxiv.org/abs/math/0309224), and for statistical nerds, [On the Probabilistic Proof of the Convergence of the Collatz Conjecture](https://www.hindawi.com/journals/jps/2019/6814378/).

+Using binary transformations instead of standard arithmetic on decimal numbers is interesting.
 The idea is to perform integer division (by 2), and store remainders from least (first remainder) to most significant (last).
 To convert the number 101, we have the following: (with remainder in parenthesis)

         101 / 2 = 50 (1)
          50 / 2 = 25 (0)